Doctor's Notes on Cervicitis

 (Cervix Inflammation or Infection)

 Cervicitis is inflammation of the cervix, the part of the uterus which protrudes into the vagina.
-Many women that have cervicitis don’t know there is a problem because many women do not have any symptoms or signs.
-However, when symptoms and signs do occur, they may include one or more of the following:
+Many women who have cervicitis don't know there is a problem because many women do not have any symptoms or signs.
+However, when symptoms and signs do occur, they may include

 - vaginal itching,